sa-concept-refactoring/doc/chapters/managementSummary.typ

 Language servers are a good way to provide language support for more than just one IDE.
 Having an open source project like LLVM is a excellent idea and is also appreciated by a lot of developers.
-On the other hand, it also makes the process of adding new changes quite slow, as almost all participants are working on it during their free time.
+On the other hand, it also makes the process of adding new changes quite slow, as almost all contributors are working on it during their free time.

-One of the Pull-Request got a review from another contributor who was writing that he was looking forward to the refactoring to be in clangd as it could be quite useful.
+One of the Pull-Requests got a review from another contributor, who commented that he was looking forward to having the refactoring in clangd, as it could be quite useful.
-This comment seems to conclude the work of this project quite well, and hopefully others will find it a good addition to the refactoring section as well.
+This comment seems to conclude the work of this project quite well, and hopefully others will find it a good addition to the language server as well.

 ]